Arnold Nordmeyer: Retirement from politics

 Nordmeyer remained in Parliament for another four years, retiring at the 1969 election.
 At the 1971 local-body elections he was elected a member of the Wellington Hospital Board.

+Between 1971 and 1974, Nordmeyer served as president of the New Zealand Insurance Workers' Union.
+Nordmeyer was the first public figure to be elected president, as earlier union leaders had been full-time insurance workers.
+He was elected president due to the union's desire for someone with more experience in industrial and financial fields.

 Nordmeyer later held a number of government appointments after retiring from parliament.
 In 1970 he was appointed chairman of the Freezing Industry Disputes Committee, an appointment which led to him becoming conciliator in several other industrial areas subsequently.
-In 1974 he was appointed chairman of the board of the New Zealand Superannuation Corporation which was the controlling organisation for the compulsory pension savings' scheme of the Third Labour Government (lead by Kirk).
+In 1974 he was appointed chairman of the board of the New Zealand Superannuation Corporation which was the controlling organisation for the compulsory pension savings' scheme of the Third Labour Government (led by Kirk).
 The posting was short-lived however as the subsequent Third National Government were to abolish the commission after winning power the next year.
 He then became the chairman of Maui Development Ltd and also was a director of the Reserve Bank of New Zealand.

 Nordmeyer was one of the staunchest opponents of capital punishment and was also staunchly opposed to abortion, being a patron of New Zealand's main anti-abortion group Society for the Protection of the Unborn Child (SPUC).

 Nordmeyer died in Wellington on 2 February 1989, survived by his wife Frances and their two children.
 His family declined the offer of a state funeral instead opting to scatter his ashes by Lake Ōhau.